 - Desiccants, and

-People in the developed countries including the United States fought bed bug infestation problem for years.
+People in developed countries including the United States fought bed bug infestation problems for years.
 However, they managed to eliminate them for good in the past 30 to 40 years ago using pesticides.

 The most significant thing our esteemed readers ought to know is that these insecticides should not be directly used on mattresses.
 Thus, they should be applied together with other appropriate bed bug eradication methods.